-But for the writers' strike in the first season, Aaron Paul's Jesse Pinkman would have been written out by the 9th episode.
-During the hiatus caused by the strike, creator Vince Gilligan reconsidered and, impressed by Paul's portrayal of Jesse, decided to reinstate the character.
+Jesse Pinkman was originally slated to be written out by the 9th episode.
+During the hiatus caused by the writer's strike, creator Vince Gilligan impressed by Aaron Paul's portrayal of Jesse, decided to reinstate the character.

 In the beginning of each episode, the chemical formula C10H15N along with the number 149.24 and the word "Meth" can be seen just before the title Breaking Bad appears.
 C10H15N is the formula for methamphetamine, which has the molecular weight of 149.24.